webfolder/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 ### Final considerations about `.config` and tips

+**Attention:**
+Remember, all the commands explained in the section related to `.config` have to be executed inside the VM.
+{: .notice_danger}

 When you use a configuration file provided by a Distribution, hundreds of device drivers are enabled; typically, you need a few drivers.
 All the enabled drivers will raise the compilation time, and you don't want it; fortunately, there is an option that automatically changes the `.config` to enable only required drivers for your hardware.
-Nonetheless, before using the command, it is highly recommended to enable all the devices that you use with your computer to ensure that the `.config`  have all the required driver for your machine activated.
+Nonetheless, before using commands, it is highly recommended to enable all the devices that you use with your computer to ensure that the `.config`  have all the required driver for your machine activated.
 In other words, plug all the devices that you usually use before